japila-books/spark-sql-internals/docs/SessionState.md

 Used when...FIXME

 | experimentalMethods
-| link:spark-sql-ExperimentalMethods.adoc[ExperimentalMethods]
+| spark-sql-ExperimentalMethods.md[ExperimentalMethods]
 | [[experimentalMethods]] FIXME

 Used when...FIXME

 | functionRegistry
-| link:spark-sql-FunctionRegistry.adoc[FunctionRegistry]
+| spark-sql-FunctionRegistry.md[FunctionRegistry]
 | [[functionRegistry]] FIXME

 Used when...FIXME

 | listenerManager
-| link:spark-sql-ExecutionListenerManager.adoc[ExecutionListenerManager]
+| spark-sql-ExecutionListenerManager.md[ExecutionListenerManager]
 | [[listenerManager]] FIXME

 Used when...FIXME